nuwanbando/esb-multi-proto-demo/README.md

 ![alt text](https://github.com/nuwanbando/esb-multi-proto-demo/blob/master/sa/sa05252016.png "Solution Architecture")

 ```
-// navigate to containers and execute
+//navigate to containers/ dir and execute

 $ docker-compose up -d

-/* This will start DSS / MS / DSS and deploy the samples
+This will start DSS / MB / DSS and deploy the samples
- * You can publish a payload from MB to *books* queue or
+You can publish a payload from MB to *books* queue or
- * post a payload via http endpoint
+post a payload via http endpoint
- */

 ```